atsb/MacPenumbra/README.md

 To play the game after building.
 Copy your Penumber Overture game data into Applications/Penumbra Overture.
 After that, copy the .app bundle into this directory also.
 Then just run the app bundle.
 Penumbra and HPL1 were never designed to read/write from the Application Support directory and changing this is quite a convoluted process as there is a lot of Objective-C code handling resources and files as well as all the file read/write code depending on this structure.

+NOTE: This is currently under heavy development.
+I've largely gone back to the original code and am porting it from scratch as rehatched broke a lot of things.
+This won't take very long and we WILL have a proper macOS version soon!

 Building
 --------
 All dependencies are included in the repository.
 This is mostly because many of them are (very) old versions.